 A couple of weeks prior I had attended site to reset the admin password as the supplied passwords wouldn’t let me in and install an edited music-on-hold file until their external players arrive.

-One of my techs was heading past the site on the way to Ipswich so he was able to call in within an hour of the call being received.
+One of my techs was heading past the site on the way to a less critical job in Ipswich so he was able to call in within an hour of the call being received.
 Apparently the system had failed on Saturday afternoon and power resets had failed to get the phones working again.
 As soon as he got close to the system that is in an unlit area under the stairs the acrid smell and the telltale ticking was a dead giveaway of a card failure.

 On powering off the system and extracting all the cards, the culprit was quickly found – the DS8 card had major scorch mark on it.